devpi/devpi/doc/userman/devpi_indices.rst

 .. code-block:: console

-   $ devpi index -c wheelindex "title=Wheel Index" "description=Used for pip wheels" http://localhost:3141/emilie/wheelindex:
+   $ devpi index wheelindex "title=Wheel Index" "description=Used for pip wheels" /emilie/wheelindex changing description: Used for pip wheels /emilie/wheelindex changing title: Wheel Index http://localhost:3141/emilie/wheelindex:
      type=stage
      bases=
      volatile=True
      acl_upload=emilie
+     description=Used for pip wheels
      mirror_whitelist=*
      pypi_whitelist=
      title=Wheel Index
-     description=Used for pip wheels

 The description is included as is on the index overview page.
 You can't use any html here for security reasons.